vaddi/OML/README.md

     git clone git://github.com/vaddi/OML.git OML

 Edit verify.php to change username and password, otherwise we will use username *admin* and password *insecure*.
-Make also sure the "xml" Folder is writeable by Webserveruser (often www-data) otherwise change Permissions by Hand:
+Make also sure the "xml" Folder is writeable by Webserver (often www-data) otherwise change Permissions by Hand:

     chown www-data:www-data xml